-Andy Greig
+Andy Greig Non- Executive Chairman GDipBus (Monash); Fellow, ATSE

-Non-Executive Chairman

-Mr Greig (GDipBus (Monash); Fellow, ATSE) recently retired from a 35-year career with Bechtel Group, Inc., the globally renowned engineering, construction and project management company.
+Mr Greig recently retired from a 35-year career with Bechtel Group, Inc., the globally renowned engineering, construction and project management company.
 Mr Greig was a director of Bechtel Group, Inc., and for 13 years through 2014; the President of its Mining and Metals Global Business Unit.

 Mr Greig has deep experience in the engineering and construction of large mining and minerals processing projects around the world.
-He is a business graduate of Monash University, and a Fellow of the Australian Academy of Technological Sciences and Engineering.